5 ECTS credits / 133 hours of work.

 Dumas, J. S. & Redish, J. C. (1993): A Practical Guide to Usability Testing.
 Ablex Publishing Corporation.
 Rubin, J. (1994): Handbook of Usability Testing: How to Plan, Design, and Conduct Effective Tests.
 Chichester: John Wiley & Sons, Inc.

 |Assessment methods and criteria

-Assessment of the course is based on the learning outcomes of the course based on the written usability test plan, supervised usability tests, written usability test report and oral seminar presentation
+Assessment of the course is based on the learning outcomes of the course.
+The students will write a usability test plan, conduct and supervise usability tests, write a usability test report, and present their work in a seminar.

 Pass or fail